-The gorgeous Tel Aviv beaches, the incredible Tel Aviv restaurants, the energetic Tel Aviv nightlife, the mesmerizing museums, great shopping, breathtaking landscapes and so much more - all of these make Tel Aviv so great.
-But, there's more.
-So don’t let yourself get swept up by the coastline’s sea, sun and hummus (we know it’s a challenge!) because you’d be mad not to visit the city’s other top attractions.
+The gorgeous Tel Aviv beaches, the incredible Tel Aviv restaurants, the energetic Tel Aviv nightlife, the mesmerizing museums, great shopping, breathtaking landscapes — all of these attributes make Tel Aviv so great.
+But, there's so much more.
+Don’t let yourself get swept up by the coastline’s sea, sun and hummus (we know it’s a challenge!) because you’d be mad not to visit the city’s other top attractions.
 To help you get organized, we’ve rounded up the best things to do in Tel Aviv so you can make the most of your visit.

 Tel Aviv's must-see attractions